AustinCodingAcademy/311_wk4_day1_crud/README.md

 1. INSERT two users:

+INSERT INTO users
+(first_name, last_name)
+VALUES
+('li','woo');
+SELECT
+first_name
+FROM
+users
+INSERT INTO users
+(first_name, last_name)
+VALUES
+('test2','user');
+SELECT
+id
+ FROM
+ users
+ li
+test2
+test2
+test2
+test2
 2. UPDATE all Ohio addresses to "REDACTED":
+UPDATE
+    usersAddress
+SET
+    state = 'REDACTED'
+WHERE
+     state = 'OH';

+     SELECT state
+     FROM
+     usersAddress
+     WHERE
+     state ='REDACTED'
 3. All three DELETES

 * DELETE from usersContact
+DELETE FROM
+  usersContact
+WHERE
+  id = '114'

 * DELETE from usersAddress
+DELETE FROM
+  usersAddress
+WHERE
+  id = '114'

 * DELETE from users
+DELETE FROM
+  users
+WHERE
+  id = '114'

 ## Summary